 We also offer bottled local craft beers and sodas by Boylan Bottleworks.

-Our small plates menu offers build-your-own-boards with meats and cheeses from local purveyors such Smoking Goose and Fair Oaks Farms.
+Our small plates menu offers build-your-own-boards with meats and cheeses from local purveyors such as Smoking Goose.
 Enhance your board with pickled vegetables, bread from Amelia’s, and other delicious items.
 We can satisfy your sweet tooth, also!
 There is always something that will pair nicely with your wine and plenty to share with a friend.

 Irvington is one of the oldest suburbs of Indianapolis, founded in 1870 when it was surrounded by farm land.
 Now part of the eclectic east side of Indianapolis, Irvington has become one of the city’s finest neighborhoods to work, shop, play and live.